Walmart apologizes for Juneteenth ice cream flavor after backlash

 Walmart didn't immediately return a request for comment to CBS MoneyWatch.

-The Juneteenth flavor — swirled red velvet and cheesecake — caused a social media uproar, with some Twitter users pointing out that the ice cream flavor appeared tone-deaf, given it was sold by a company founded by a White family and run by a White CEO.
-Some people urged consumers to support a Black-owned business called Creamalicious, which has its own version of red velvet ice cream.
+The Juneteenth flavor — swirled red velvet and cheesecake — drew fire on social media, with some Twitter users accusing Walmart of being tone-deaf because the new ice cream flavor is sold by a company founded by a White family and run by a White CEO.
+Others urged consumers to support a Black-owned business called Creamalicious that has its own version of red velvet ice cream.

 "It's problematic when White-owned brands and companies treat Juneteenth as another commercialized (co-opt) opportunity void of any commitments to the [African-American] community, change or simple understanding of what Juneteenth is," one Twitter user wrote.